binchenX/understand_container/docs/ch4.md

 ## Summary

-We see how Linux capability is used to limit the things a process can do and thus increase the security of the container.
+We investigated how Linux capability is used to limit the things a process can do and thus increase the security of the container.